 On average, retail build-outs spend almost $10 a square foot on display fixtures or millwork, according to the survey.
 That’s roughly 20 percent of an average budget.

 Depending on the business and type of space needed, a tenant may choose to use an office design team to manage the build-out of commercial space.
-This team might include and architect, interior designer, space planner, and general contractor.
+This team might include an architect, interior designer, space planner, and general contractor.
 These professionals help set a budget and completion timeline based on planned usage, desired fits and finishes, and the tenant’s future growth plans.
 Hiring a designer or architect could take up to 20 percent of the build-out budget.

 Types of Commercial Office Build-Outs

 However, looking at construction costs alone will not give the full picture of the costs of moving a new tenant into office space.
-The lease rate, tenant allowances and landlord concessions (like free rent periods) all combine to determine the renter’s ultimate cost.
+The lease rate, tenant allowances, and landlord concessions (like free rent periods) all combine to determine the renter’s ultimate cost.

 Landlords typically can choose from four payment methods for the commercial space modifications that meet a tenant’s needs: rent discounts, building standard allowance, turnkey office build-out, and tenant improvement allowance.
-We’ll provide a quick overview of each method, along with more extensive discussion of the two most-common options: the turnkey build-out and tenant improvement build-out.
+We’ll provide a quick overview of each method, along with more extensive discussion of the two most common options: the turnkey build-out and tenant improvement build-out.

 Commercial Building Construction Payment Methods

 In this payment method, the landlord will offer free or discounted rent for a certain number of months (for instance, one month of free rent per year of the lease).
-The tenant then can use the savings to pay for improvements.
+The tenant can then use the savings to pay for improvements.
 The tenant usually oversees the work under this payment method.

 With this option, the landlord offers a specific package of improvements available to all tenants.
 Tenants then select options from the categories offered, like choices on a menu.
-For example, a tenant could choose from two or three specific types of flooring, or certain paint colors.
+For example, a tenant could choose from two or three specific types of flooring or certain paint colors.
 The tenant pays for any improvements not included in the standard allowance, and the landlord oversees the work.

 Turnkey Office Build-out

 The other primary option in build-outs is a turnkey office build-out.
-In this option, all the tenant has to do is turn the key in the front door; everything they need to start conducting business is already in place.
+In this option, all the tenant has to do is turn the key in the front door.
+That is, everything they need to start conducting business is already in place.
 In this instance, the landlord pays for all of the improvements, leaving only minor costs, like furniture, for the tenant.
 Both landlord and tenant agree on the specifics of the build-out during lease negotiations.

 The key to ensuring a good outcome for both the landlord and tenant is developing plans that clearly identify what will be built and delivered to the tenant.
 This process requires detailed plans, good communication between all parties involved in the negotiation and design process, and strong oversight of the general contractor by the landlord.